gazugafan/healthbot/README.md

 2) Runs the enabled health checks in `/etc/healthbot/checks`
 3) If any problems are found, and alert throttling isn't an issue, it runs all the enabled alerts in `/etc/healthbot/alerts`

+## Testing
+Just run `healthbot` to run HealthBot once and test your configuration immediately.
+By default, stdout alerts are enabled, which will echo out any problems back to the command-line for you to see.
+If you don't see anything, it's possible that all of the default health checks are passing.
+By default, HealthBot checks to make sure nginx, php-fpm, and mysqld are running in the processes check, and that you're not running lower than 80% capacity on storage/swap/inode space in the storage, swap, and inode checks.
+Tweak some of those thresholds or add some dummy processes to see health problems in action!

 ## Extending
 It's so easy!
 Just copy one of the checks or alerts and use it as a base to create your own.
 Each one contains both it's own configuration options AND the code to make it work.
 They're honestly really simple.
 If you come up with a good one, feel free to send a PR and I'll add it for everyone else to use!